 - Multi-modality pipeline with several innovative drug candidates targeting a range of tumor indications.
 We plan to continue to leverage our expertise in drug discovery and our proficiency in executing promising collaborations and partnerships to bring innovative drugs to patients across the cancer type spectrum.
 Our candidates utilize a multitude of different mechanisms of action, enabling us to employ our assets on a standalone basis or in combination across tumor types and treatment combinations. - Robust Phase II data laying a concrete foundation for potential registration.
 Our lead asset, AN2025, demonstrated promising antitumor efficacy and safety data in the Phase II clinical trial for the treatment of recurrent or metastatic HNSCC on or after disease progression with platinum-based chemotherapy.
-Data showed that the combination of AN2025 with paclitaxel achieved an mOS of over 10 months (vs. 6.5 months in the placebo plus paclitaxel group), an mPFS of 4.6 months (vs. 3.5 months in the placebo plus paclitaxel group), and a 39.2% ORR (vs. 13.9% in the placebo plus paclitaxel group).
-These data also showed that when AN2025 was combined with paclitaxel, grade 3-4 adverse events ("AEs") (82% in the AN2025 plus paclitaxel group vs. 72% in the placebo group), serious adverse events ("SAEs") (57% in the AN2025 plus paclitaxel group vs. 47% in the placebo group) or on-treatment deaths (20% in the AN2025 plus paclitaxel group vs. 22% in the placebo group) is comparable to paclitaxel alone.
+Data shows that the combination of AN2025 with paclitaxel achieved an mOS of over 10 months (vs. 6.5 months in the placebo plus paclitaxel group), an mPFS of 4.6 months (vs. 3.5 months in the placebo plus paclitaxel group), and a 39.2% ORR (vs. 13.9% in the placebo plus paclitaxel group).
+The data also shows that when AN2025 was combined with paclitaxel, adverse events ("AEs"), serious adverse events ("SAEs") or on-treatment deaths is comparable to paclitaxel alone.
 In addition to the encouraging efficacy and safety data, the Phase II clinical trial was designed to be a thoroughly placebo-controlled double-arm study, which provides us with further confidence in the success of the ongoing Phase III clinical trial. - Targeting unmet medical need with large total addressable markets.
 AN2025 is designed to address globally urgent unmet medical demands for effective treatments of HNSCC after anti-PD-1/PD-L1 treatment.
 In seven major markets (the U.S., the U.K., Germany, France, Italy, Spain, and Japan), it is estimated that by 2028 there can be more than 50,000 recurrent or metastatic HNSCC patients experiencing progression after anti-PD-1/PD-L1 therapy.
 As the only drug candidate currently in Phase III clinical trial for the treatment of recurrent or metastatic HNSCC after anti-PD-1/PD-L1 therapy of which we are aware, we believe that AN2025, if approved, has potential to be the first product globally to address this unmet need and capture the sizable addressable market.